-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered
+Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered brand name version you want to take is not covered.

 There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our formulary or is on our formulary with restrictions.
 For example: